HeshamEbrahim/Python-Codes/PODAnalysis/POD Reference/README.md

 input:

 in commend line:
-N   the number of snapshots
+N   is the number of snapshots
-M   the number of modes
+M   is the number of modes

-files:
+required files:
-snapshots
-averaged field
+snapshots (i.e. of velocity, pressure, etc.) averaged field (i.e. of the same physical quantity)

-data files should be in csv form
+data files should be in .csv format

 snapshots file named as [file\_prefix].[file\_number].[file\_suffix], where [file\_prefix] and [file\_suffix] are specified in the script, [file\_number] is a int in range(N)